 (21) "Composted material" or "Compost" is the solid product resulting from the composting process.
 It includes both the material produced from aerobic composting and the solid digestate produced by anaerobic digestion, although the solid digestate may require additional composting in order to be suitable for certain applications.

 (22) "Composting" means the managed process of controlled biological decomposition of feedstocks.
 A managed process includes, but is not limited to, reducing feedstock particle size, adding moisture, mixing feedstocks, manipulating composting piles, and performing procedures to achieve human pathogen reduction.
-"Composting" includes both aerobic composting and anaerobic digestion and vermicomposting.
+"Composting" includes both aerobic composting and anaerobic digestion.
+Examples of composting include bokashi, fermentation, and vermiculture.

 (23) "Composting Facility" means a site or facility composting feedstocks to produce a useful product through a managed process of controlled biological decomposition.
 Sites and facilities that use methods such as anaerobic digestion, vermiculture, vermicomposting and agricultural composting to produce a useful product are also considered composting facilities.

 (new) "Conversion Technology Facility" means a facility that uses primarily chemical or thermal processes other than melting to produce fuels, chemicals, or other useful products from solid waste.
 These chemical or thermal processes include, but are not limited to, distillation, gasification, hydrolysis, pyrolysis, thermal depolymerization, transesterification, and animal rendering, but do not include direct combustion, composting, anaerobic digestion, melting, or mechanical recycling.
+Mills that primarily use mechanical recycling or melting to recycle materials back into similar materials are not considered to be conversion technolgy facilities, even if they use some chemical or thermal processes in the recycling process.

 (new) "Digestate" means both solid and liquid substances that remain following anaerobic digestion of organic material in a composting facility.
-"Solid digestate" means just the solids resulting from anaerobic digestion, and "liquid digestate means just the liquids resulting from anaerobic digestion.
+"Solid digestate" means the solids resulting from anaerobic digestion, and "liquid digestate” means the liquids resulting from anaerobic digestion.

 (34) "Disposal Site" means land and facilities used for the disposal, handling, treatment or transfer of or energy recovery, material recovery and recycling from solid wastes, including but not limited to dumps, landfills, sludge lagoons, sludge treatment facilities, disposal sites for septic tank pumping or cesspool cleaning service, land application units (except as exempted by subsection (81)(b) of this rule), transfer stations, energy recovery facilities, conversion technology facilities, incinerators for solid waste delivered by the public or by a collection service, composting facilities and land and facilities previously used for solid waste disposal at a land disposal site; but the term does not include a facility authorized by a permit issued under ORS 466.005 to 466.385 to store, treat or dispose of both hazardous waste and solid waste; a facility subject to the permit requirements of ORS 468B.050; a site that is used by the owner or person in control of the premises to dispose of soil, rock, concrete or other similar non-decomposable material, unless the site is used by the public either directly or through a collection service; or a site operated by a wrecker issued a certificate under ORS 822.110.